...

 Table of Contents

-Sole proprietorship: definition
+Sole proprietorship in Italy: definition

 The sole proprietorship is characterised by the prevalence of both the work performed by the entrepreneurs and their family members over the work of others and the use of own capital over external forms of investment.